ChemiKyle/redcap_user_profile/README.md

 ## Installation
 - Clone this repo into to `<redcap-root>/modules/redcap_user_profile_v<version_number>`.
-- Go to **Control Center > External Modules** and enable User Profile - it will be enabled for all modules by default.
+- Go to **Control Center > External Modules** and enable User Profile - it will be enabled for all projects by default.

 ## Configuration